Mr-Lasagne/crow/README.md

 The Clerical Resolution Online Widget (CROW) is an open-source application designed to facilitate the clerical review of linked data.

-CROW reads linked data files, presents it in an easy-to-read-and-compare format and has tools that can help the clerical reviewer with match/non-match decisions.
+CROW reads linked data files, presents it in an easy-to-read-and-compare format, and has tools that can help the clerical reviewer with match/non-match decisions.